 This range is pretty wide — because the beans can be coated in more or less chocolate, and the chocolate may be milk or dark.
 If you’re buying white chocolate espresso beans, expect the low end.
 Prefer dark chocolate espresso beans?
 You’ll be on the higher end!
 Pretty simple, right?

 There you have it: the amount of caffeine in chocolate-covered espresso beans.
 This range (84 to 182 milligrams in a serving) is good to keep in mind, especially if you also drink coffee, caffeinated tea, or soda.
 Consuming too much caffeine can cause unpleasant symptoms like jitters, so you enjoy those chocolate-covered espresso beans — but don’t enjoy them too much!
-And if you have trouble sleeping, you may want to keep them as a lunchtime treat — not a bedtime snack.
+And if you have trouble sleeping, the caffeine in chocolate-covered espresso beans should make them an exclusively lunchtime treat — not a bedtime snack.

 Looking for more?